ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

 |richard.shapiro@enron.com | Vice President |0.066082559377388772|
 |chris.germany@enron.com   | Employee       |0.035021913277732013|

-Preliminary findings how that typically executive management have higher YesRank than employees.
-The same seems to be true for StressRank.
-However, assumptions could completely be wrong and should be applied repeated with a more complete social network.
+Preliminary findings show that typically executive management have higher StressRank than employees.
+However, the same seems to be true for YesRank.
+The paper offers a couple of reason why we are seeing such a result.
+Firstly analysing positive and negative messages in separate graph seem to be a suboptimal approach.
+We need to be able to work with both polarities and obtain a global rank over them.
+Another factor is the data augmentation had lead to selection bias where most emails in this analysis are of a certain clique thus the importance of both polarities bounce off each other.

 ### Conclusions
 This work can be used by organisations with a richer history to be develop insights in the organisation.
 Which individuals sentiments closely track company performance/price.
 Which employees have undergone a massive drop in incoming sentiment, these employees.